Raptor Health Scotland

 1) I climb birds of prey nests with help from members of the Scottish Raptor Sturdy Group (SRSG) http://www.scottishraptorstudygroup.org/ and Scottish Raptor Monitoring Scheme (SRMS) http://raptormonitoring.org/ to obtain blood from golden eagle chicks.
 This allows me to learn about their nutritional state, toxins, diet, etc.

-2) I conduct post-mortem examinations of Scottish dead birds of prey to learn about the factors contributing to their death (electrocutions, persecution, lack of food, etc.).
-If you find any dead birds of prey anywhere in Scotland please let me know using the contact details below.
+2) I conduct post-mortem examinations of Scottish dead birds of prey to learn about the factors contributing to their death (electrocutions, persecution, diseases, lack of food, etc.).
+If you find any dead birds of prey anywhere in Scotland and you would like to submit them for examination, please let me know using the contact details below.

 To achieve my goals I am collaborating with several organisations.
 Links to my collaborators can be found at the bottom of this page.